Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 How is Atlanta's BeltLine affecting commercial real estate?

-The Atlanta BeltLine is a transformative infrastructure project that is creating a 22-mile loop of trails, parks, transit, and mixed-use development around the city's urban core.
-Properties along the BeltLine corridor have seen significant appreciation, and the project has catalyzed billions in new development across neighborhoods like Old Fourth Ward, Inman Park, West End, and Reynoldstown.
-The BeltLine's impact on commercial real estate extends to multifamily, retail, hospitality, and office uses.
-Lenders recognize the BeltLine proximity premium, and we work with capital sources that understand the corridor's growth trajectory and long-term value proposition.
+The BeltLine is a 22-mile loop of trails, parks, transit, and mixed-use development around Atlanta's urban core.
+Properties along the corridor have appreciated sharply.
+Billions in new development have gone into Old Fourth Ward, Inman Park, West End, and Reynoldstown.
+The impact covers multifamily, retail, hospitality, and office.
+Lenders recognize the BeltLine proximity premium.
+We work with capital sources that understand the corridor's growth path.